By David Joel Miller.

 Eating disorder clients who do not start to make progress until three weeks into treatment will not be better, regardless of what that scale says, at the end of the 30 days.

-Clients who are slow to respond to treatment need longer to consolidate gains and they are at a higher risk for relapse which means they need more support as the treatment frequency decreases.
+Clients who are slow to respond to treatment need longer to consolidate gains and they are at a higher risk of relapse which means they need more support as the treatment frequency decreases.

 When your idea of your self-worth is based on an outward characteristic, like weight, it is hard to give up any control over your eating no matter how slight the risk.